 During the 3-4 hour round trip flight to Brooks Camp from Kodiak you will fly over some of the most spectacular scenery in Alaska.
 From the emerald mountains of Kodiak Island to the glaciated volcanoes and the Valley of 10,000 smokes within Katmai National Park, there are an amazing array of ecosystems and geographic features.
 Designated a National Monument in 1918 due to its unique geology, the Valley of 10,000 Smokes later became what is now Katmai National Park.
 One hundred years later, the land continues to amaze and inspire visitors.

-Brooks Camp Bear View $900 per person
+Brooks Camp Bear View $call for pricing

 When to book: July and September